amandeepmittal/react-native-examples/README.md

 <blockquote>

-👉 Learn about React Native and Expo at my [personal blog](https://amanhimself.dev/).
+👉 Learn about React Native and Expo at [amanhimself.dev](https://amanhimself.dev/).

 📮 Or join more than 1200+ Developers to get latest updates on my blog posts and side projects.
 [Subscribe the newsletter here](https://amanhimself.substack.com/).